Beach breaks in Wales

 Benllech Bay

-Located on the Northmost Welsh island in Anglesey, just a mere 20-minute drive from the famous town of Llanfairpwllgwyngyll sits the popular Benllech Beach.
-This sand-adorned beach is perfect for watersports, bathing, and paddling.
 At the low tide, the sandy shore stretches for many miles along the coast, making it ideal for a walk with the dog or for the kids to play to their heart’s content.
-The beach also has excellent facilities and excellent accessibility for pram users and disabled visitors.
+And best of all, Benllech Bay also has excellent facilities and accessibility for pram and wheelchair users.

 Stay nearby